addgene/openbio/docs/index.md

 and move on.

 If you don't already have a Python environment, you may use our Docker container, which includes everything you need to use the toolkit.
-Please follow [these instructions](https://addgene.github.io/openbio/docker) to learn how to build and use it.
+Please visit [this page](https://addgene.github.io/openbio/docker) to learn how to build and use it.

 # The Addgene Toolkit
 ## Basics
 The entry point to the Addgene Toolkit is the command `atk`.